-Gold, Silver and Bronze medals will be awarded to first, second and third place students in an event (including trial events).
-Recently we have also provided 4th place medals.
+Gold, Silver, Bronze and Copper medals will be awarded to first, second and third and fourth place students in an event (including trial events).

-Feel free to contact the tournament director at email@example.com.
-We will make every effort to reply quickly.
+Feel free to contact the event coordinator at firstname.lastname@example.org.

-This will be done via email.
+This will be done online.
 We will email you the time when this will take place.

 The runners up B and C teams at the various regionals are invited to the Wild Card tournament which usually takes place in March.
 The top teams in the Wild Card tournament are invited to participate in the State Science Olympiad tournament.